 THIS DATE IN HISTORY: Sept.
 13

 1926: Emile Francis, who follows a long playing career as a goalie with a longer one as an NHL coach and executive, is born in North Battleford, Saskatchewan.

 1978: The Hall of Fame inducts three players, Jacques Plante, Marcel Pronovost and Andy Bathgate, as well as three builders, Sam Pollock, J.P.
 Bickell, and William Thayer Tutt.

-1981: The Soviet Union wins the second Canada Cup tournament by defeating Canada 8-1 in the championship game at Montreal.
+1981: The Soviet Union wins the second Canada Cup tournament by defeating Canada 8-1 in the championship game at the Montreal Forum.
 After a scoreless first period, the Soviets outscore Canada 3-1 in the second and 5-0 in the third.
-Soviet goaltender Vladislav Tretiak is named MVP of the tournament.
+Soviet goalie Vladislav Tretiak is named MVP of the tournament.

 1984: Three years to the day after one of the worst losses in its history, Canada defeats the Soviet Union 3-2 in overtime at Calgary to win its semifinal game at the Canada Cup.
 Mike Bossy scores at 12:29 of OT to move Canada into the best-of-3 final against Sweden.

-1992: The Chicago Blackhawks defeat the Montreal Canadiens 5-4 to earn a split of their two-game exhibition series in London.
+1992: The Blackhawks defeat the Montreal Canadiens 5-4 to earn a split of their two-game exhibition series in London.
 The game is decided by a shootout, a concept that's not adopted by the NHL until the 2005-06 season.